Rio San Juan Region, Nicaragua: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to choose the necessary kind.
-Most adapters currently sold are simply plug changers and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. Check that you pick the correct kind.
+Most adapters currently sold are simply plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most countries.

 Make your flight more comfortable with an airplane phone mount